MattiHel85/laureafullstack-to00bs65-3003-assignment-3-football-react/README.md

-# Teamfinder
+# Teamfinder 1.0

 React front end to connected to back end I made as part of my studies at Laurea UAS.

-## 12.4.2023 - update
+## 23.10.2023 - update

-I will gradually switch over from useEffect to react query for API calls and will be making improvements to the UI and general responsiveness.
-Once user functionality is added to the backend (i.e. require signup to add/teams and admin status to approve changes/delete teams) the front end will be updated too.
+Teamfinder 2.0 is under construction and will be deployed when it is ready

 ### Description of app